yn1323/YPS-Terra/.scaffdog/graphql(NestJS).md

 output: []
 ignore: []
 questions:
-  query: 'What is GraphQL query name??(pascal)'
+  query: 'What is GraphQL query name??(camel)'
   any: 'DO NOT forget include module to app.module.ts (enter any character and press enter)'
 ---